island-is/island.is/libs/contentful-extensions/mideind-translation/README.md

-# Contentful extension for Miðeind machine translations
+# Contentful Extension for Miðeind Machine Translations

 This is the Contentful extension responsible for automatic translations of articles from Icelandic to English.
 ![image](https://user-images.githubusercontent.com/77672665/117131050-6f5a0b00-ad90-11eb-8483-da5dbadd6929.png)